-I tested more than 20 outer quad exercises with my team of fitness experts.
+As a certified personal trainer, I tested more than 20 outer quad exercises with my team of fitness experts.
 It took me over 20 hours to evaluate which leg exercises are best for hypertrophy and building strength.

 Keep reading below to learn the best outer quad exercises, how to loosen tight quadriceps muscles, and general tips for implementing the same leg exercises into your weekly workouts.

 - To effectively strengthen the outer quads, incorporating exercises like front squats, leg extensions, leg presses, hack squats, barbell walking lunges, and dumbbell split squats into your workout routine is essential.

 - Improving ankle mobility is crucial for maximizing the activation of the outer quads, as it allows for greater weight placement on the knees and enhanced muscle engagement.

 - According to a study from the National Center for Biotechnology Information, training for mass involves performing 6 to 12 repetitions for 3-4 sets, while training for definition requires lifting heavier loads for up to 5 reps in up to 5 sets.